-Privacy Shield faces several court challenges and the Schrems 1 case tells us that Regulators must have more independence to investigate their concerns.
+Privacy Shield faces several court challenges and the Schrems 1 case tells us that DPAs must have more independence to investigate their concerns.
 A second case from Ireland involving Mr Schrems has also now been referred to the ECJ and questions have been asked in that referral about Privacy Shield.

 Whilst a challenge does seem likely there is no guarantee that would succeed.
 A differently constituted court on a different day may be more willing to uphold Privacy Shield especially with the extra effort that both the EU and US have made this time around.
 Whatever the result however there is likely to be uncertainty since a court hearing may be unlikely before the end of 2018 on current court timetables.

 Should I even consider Privacy Shield for my business?

-Possibly.
-Despite its faults those companies who were in Safe Harbor might find Privacy Shield fairly easy to achieve, although we would recommend talking this through with lawyers who understand these issues.
+Despite its faults those companies who were in Safe Harbor might find Privacy Shield fairly easy to achieve.
 It could have some role as part of a mix of compliance measures, although it is unlikely to provide a complete solution on its own.
 It would be wise for those considering the scheme to do a cost-benefit analysis.
 Privacy Shield is likely to be more costly than Safe Harbor – in part due to higher arbitration costs – but may demonstrate a level of compliance to some of your customers.
 Some of the former Safe Harbor arbitration schemes have also adapted themselves to manage Privacy Shield arbitrations.
-There could however be issues if Privacy Shield collapses which may outweigh the benefits.

 Are there any deadlines?